Hostpug/WHMCS-Zoho-Books/README.md

 3. Enter the corresponding **Zoho Item ID** for each category block provided in the settings.
 4. Click **Save Settings**.

-## Usage Guide
+## Usage guide

 ### Dashboard
 The Dashboard provides a high-level overview of your integration health.
-You can monitor your daily Zoho API limits, verify connection status, and review a quick summary of synced tax data.
+You can monitor your daily Zoho API limits, verify connection status, and review a quick summary of synced tax data (IGST, CGST, SGST).

-### Invoices Management
-The **Invoices** tab serves as your primary reporting interface.
-*   View all invoices processed by the system along with their exact conversion rates and Zoho Invoice IDs.
-Refunded invoices are clearly highlighted in red.
-*   Filter records by month, supply type (B2B/B2C/Export), or use the search bar.
-*   If an invoice fails to sync during an automated hook, it will be flagged here.
-You can review the exact API error and click **Retry** to push it again.

-### GSTR-1 Reconciliation
-The **GSTR-1** tab allows you to instantly generate GST reports directly from WHMCS data without needing to ping the Zoho API.
-*   **Sales Summary:** Breaks down your monthly sales into exact B2B, B2C, and Export categories.
-B2C sales can be expanded to show a full state-wise breakdown mapped to official GST POS Codes.
-*   **Document Summary:** Automatically identifies the exact sequence of invoices and credit notes issued for the month, along with the total counts of cancelled/refunded documents.

 ### Bulk Migration
 To sync historical invoices that were generated before the module was installed: